 PRACTICE: Spiritual practices or disciplines, such as time alone with God and memorizing Bible verses, help you "make space" in your lives for God to change you.
-These practices help you live out what you discussed from the Word and become the kind of person who follows God by habit.
+These practices help you live out what you discussed from the Word and become the kind of people who follow God by habit.